tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费项_intl_en.md

 #### Billing restrictions

-1. When archived data is read, the data is first restored to the STANDARD storage class and then read there; therefore, the traffic is counted in the STANDARD storage class.
+1. ARCHIVE storage class data cannot be read or downloaded.
+The data must first be restored to STANDARD storage class and read there.
+Therefore, traffic from these requests are counted in the STANDARD storage class.
-2. CDN origin-pull traffic refers to the traffic generated by data transfer from COS to a Tencent Cloud CDN edge server.
-If traffic is forwarded from a third-party origin server to COS, public network downstream traffic will be generated.

-> ?
->
-> - Tencent Cloud products within the same region access each other over the private network by default and no traffic fees will be incurred.
-For more information on how to identify private network access, please see [COS Access via Private Network and Public Network](https://intl.cloud.tencent.com/document/product/436/30613?lang=en&pg=#cos-access-via-private-network-and-public-network).
-> - Public network downstream traffic consists of the traffic generated by downloading objects through **object URLs** and browsing objects through **static website access nodes**.
+2. **Public network downstream traffic** is generated when the COS origin server returns data to a third-party CDN node during origin-pull.
-> - CDN origin-pull traffic refers to traffic generated by browsing or downloading COS data from the client through **CDN acceleration endpoints** after CDN acceleration is enabled.
+3. Tencent Cloud CDN origin-pull traffic is generated by browsing or downloading COS data on the client through **a Tencent Cloud CDN acceleration domain name** after CDN acceleration is enabled.
+4. Public network downstream traffic is generated by downloading objects through **object links** and browsing objects through **static website access node**.
-> - Cross-region replication traffic is generated when you replicate data from a bucket in one region to a bucket in another region using APIs or the cross-region replication feature.
+5. Cross-region replication traffic is generated when you replicate data from a bucket in one region to a bucket in another region using APIs or the cross-region replication feature.
+The traffic fees vary, depending on the region where the source bucket resides.

+> ?Tencent Cloud products within the same region access each other over the private network by default and no traffic fees will be incurred.
+For more information on how to identify private network access, please see [COS Access via Private Network and Public Network](https://intl.cloud.tencent.com/document/product/436/30613).

 #### Traffic trends

-The figure below shows the traffic fees incurred by data transmitted from COS to an end user with CDN acceleration enabled and disabled, respectively.
+The figure below shows the traffic fees incurred by data transmitted from COS to an end user with Tencent Cloud CDN acceleration domain name enabled and disabled, respectively.
 ![](https://main.qcloudimg.com/raw/a7e5562e9404ba265cb4797a59521d28.png)

 <span id="jf5"></span>

-## Administrative Feature Fees
+## Management Feature Fees

-Administrative feature fees are calculated based on the use of enabled administrative features, such as inventory and COS select.
+Management feature fees are calculated based on the use of COS management features, such as inventory and COS select.